-Caroline Flack: Berkshire festival to celebrate TV star set to begin
+Caroline Flack: Berkshire festival celebrates TV star

 Billed as a celebration of the late Love Island host's life, the festival features comedy, dance and music.

-Olly Murs, Natalie Imbruglia, Dermot O'Leary and Rylan Clark-Neal are among those due to appear at the one-day event which starts at 16:00 BST.
+Olly Murs, Natalie Imbruglia, Dermot O'Leary and Rylan Clark-Neal are among those performing at the one-day event.

 The festival has been organised by her mother Christine, sister Jody and many of her friends.

-Christine Flack said it was the "perfect way to remember her singing, dancing and most of all laughing".
+"We have tried to do that from the very beginning, our motto was 'What would Caroline do' the whole way through.

+"Today is definitely a good day, there is a lot of bad ones there have been but today is a good one."

-She added: "My Caroline was never more herself or happier than at a music festival with her sister and her friends."
+Christine Flack added: "My Caroline was never more herself or happier than at a music festival with her sister and her friends."

 The line-up also includes Louise Redknapp and Fleur East.